-Female inhabitant of Magdala (Magdalene)
+A female inhabitant of Magdala (Strong's #G3094)

 Mary from the city

-Mary Magdalene, in the Greek, means Mary of Magdala.
-The full name "Mary Magdalene" is recorded eleven times in the New Testament (Matthew 27:56, 61, 28:1, Mark 15:40, 47, 16:1, 9, 24:10, John 19:25, 20:1, 18).
+Mary Magdalene (Mary of Magdala) has this full reference to her recorded eleven times in the New Testament (Matthew 27:56, 61, 28:1, Mark 15:40, 47, 16:1, 9, 24:10, John 19:25, 20:1, 18).
 A twelfth reference that is close to this designation is located in Luke 8:2 where she is referred to as "Mary called Magdalene."

-Luke 8:1 - 2
+Luke 8:1 - 3

 And it came to pass afterward, that he (Jesus) went throughout every city and village, preaching and shewing the glad tidings of the kingdom of God: and the twelve were with him,

-Mary Magdalene came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.
+Mary Magdalene (Mary of Magdala) came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.